5 Backtesting Mistakes That Kill Live Accounts (2026)

 A strategy with 20 parameters can be tuned to show profits on virtually ANY historical dataset.
 This does not mean it has an edge.
 In-sample optimization without out-of-sample validation is the number one cause of blown accounts.

 How to avoid it: Use walk-forward analysis.
 Split your data into training (70%) and testing (30%) periods.
-Only trust strategies that perform consistently on unseen data.
+Only trust strategies that perform consistently on unseen data, and prefer fewer parameters to more.
+A robust strategy with three rules beats a fragile one with fifteen every time it actually matters, which is live.

 Mistake 2: Look-Ahead Bias